jeebaksabu2001/jeebak-sabu-portfolio/Queensland Road Crash Data Visualisation and Safety Insights/README.md

 https://www.data.qld.gov.au/dataset/crash-data-from-queensland-roads
 ```

-The original dataset was too large to upload directly to this GitHub repository.
-Instead, this repository includes the analysis scripts and documentation.
-The dataset can be downloaded from the Queensland Government open data portal using the link above.
+The original dataset is too large to upload directly to this GitHub repository.
+Instead, this repository includes the analysis scripts, notebook, report, and dataset structure.
+The full dataset can be downloaded from the Queensland Government open data portal using the link above.

+The cleaned dataset used for the visualisations was saved locally as:

+```text
+CrashData_clean.csv
+```

 ## Dataset Description

 The dataset contains police-reported crash records from Queensland roads.
 It includes crash timing, location, severity, crash nature, road conditions, weather conditions, vehicle involvement, casualty counts, and geographic information.

-The report used a cleaned version of the dataset called:

-```text
-CrashData_clean.csv
-```

 ## Dataset Columns